fluxninja/aperture/docs/content/get-started/playground/playground.md

 Tools required are listed below

-- **Helm**: It is a package manager for Kubernetes.
+- **Helm**: it's a package manager for Kubernetes.
 To install manually, follow instructions [here](https://helm.sh/docs/intro/install/).
-- **Tanks and Jsonnet Bundler**: Grafana Tanka is a robust configuration utility for your Kubernetes cluster, powered by the unique Jsonnet language.
+- **Tanka and Jsonnet Bundler**: Grafana Tanka is a robust configuration utility for your Kubernetes cluster, powered by the unique Jsonnet language.
 Jsonnet Bundler is used to manage Jsonnet dependencies.
 To install manually, follow instructions [here](https://tanka.dev/install).
 - **Kind**: This allows you to run local Kubernetes clusters.
 To install manually, follow instructions [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
-- **Kubectl**: It is the command-line tool to interact with Kubernetes clusters.
+- **kubectl**: It's the command-line tool to interact with Kubernetes clusters.
   To install manually, follow instructions [here](https://kubernetes.io/docs/tasks/tools/#kubectl).

 ## Deploying with Tilt

-In case of local deployments and development work, it's nice to be able to automatically rebuild images and services.
+In the case of local deployments and development work, it's nice to be able to automatically rebuild images and services.
 Aperture Playground uses Tilt to achieve this.